Demonstration of Exponential Quantum Speedup with Constant-Depth Compiled Circuits for Simon's Problem: Results and discussion

 Our second result is shown in \cref{fig:main-plot-original}, which plots $\log_2(\NTS_Q)$ as a function of problem size $n$ for the largest contiguous unrestricted-Simon data set used in the scaling analysis, extending up to $n=16$ on Miami and $n=20$ on Boston.
 An isolated usable \wSimon{18}{18} point on Miami is shown in \cref{fig:summary-range}, but because the $n=17$ unrestricted-Simon instance did not yield a usable $\NTS_Q$ value, this point is not included in the unrestricted-Simon scaling fit.
 While the unrestricted data do not extend as far as in the restricted-HW case, this is because the classical post-processing becomes much more memory intensive when $w=n$ and the candidate set size grows as $2^n-1$; moreover, the convergence time to a guess of $b$ exceeds the 48-hour HPC time limit imposed in our analysis for sufficiently large values of $n$.
 While we expect that information set decoding algorithms like BJMM (\cite{becker2012decoding}, \cite{narisada2024solving}) can be adapted to overcome this challenge, this was not done in this work.
 Even so, the range of Hamming weights shown exceeds that of Ref.~\cite{PhysRevX.15.021082}.

 To determine the nature of the quantum speedup, we fit the $\NTS_Q$ data to both the polylog and poly models.
 Since the classical lower bound is described by the poly model, a polylog fit to $\NTS_Q$ indicates an exponential speedup over the classical benchmark.
-If the poly model instead provides a better fit, the speedup is characterized as polynomial, with the degree of advantage determined by comparing the scaling exponents $\beta_Q$ and $\beta_C$; a polynomial speedup requires $\beta_Q < \beta_C$. \Cref{fig:main-plot-original} suggests visually that the polylog model provides a better fit than the poly model for HW-unrestricted case on Boston.
-The distinction is less clear for Miami and for HW-restricted case with $w=3$ (\cref{fig:main-plot-nmax}) on both devices.
+If the poly model instead provides a better fit, the speedup is characterized as polynomial, with the degree of advantage determined by comparing the scaling exponents $\beta_Q$ and $\beta_C$; a polynomial speedup requires $\beta_Q < \beta_C$. \Cref{fig:main-plot-original,fig:main-plot-nmax} suggest visually that the polylog model provides a better fit than the poly model on Boston.
+The distinction is less clear on Miami.

-For restricted-HW version we apply this scaling analysis to 36 experimental curves: one for each device (Miami or Boston) and $w \in [1, w_{\mathrm{max}}]$, where $w_{\mathrm{max}} = 16$ and $w_{\mathrm{max}} = 20$ for Miami and Boston, respectively.
+For the restricted-HW version we apply this scaling analysis to 36 experimental curves: one for each device (Miami or Boston) and $w \in [1, w_{\mathrm{max}}]$, where $w_{\mathrm{max}} = 16$ and $w_{\mathrm{max}} = 20$ for Miami and Boston, respectively.
 Each of these curves is the set of points $(n, \NTS_Q(n;w))$, where $\NTS_Q(n;w)$ is computed using \cref{eq:NTS-wn} from experimental data.
-Scaling plots for $w \in [2,16]$, presented in the same format as the $w = 3$ curve in \cref{fig:main-plot-nmax}, are provided in \cref{fig:grid-plot} in \cref{app:stat-analysis}.
+Scaling plots for $w \in [2,16]$, presented in the same format as the $w = 5$ curve in \cref{fig:main-plot-nmax}, are provided in \cref{fig:grid-plot} in \cref{app:stat-analysis}.

+For the unrestricted Simon problem, we have one experimental curve for each device, with points $(n,\NTS_Q(n;n))$ and endpoint $n_{\rm end}=16$ on Miami and $n_{\rm end}=20$ on Boston, shown in \cref{fig:main-plot-original}.

+In addition to fitting the full available contiguous range, we perform an endpoint-stability analysis in which the same unrestricted-Simon curve is refitted on the initial intervals $n=2,\dots,n_{\rm end}$, with $n_{\rm end}=7,\dots,16$ on Miami and $n_{\rm end}=7,\dots,20$ on Boston.
+This analysis tests whether the preferred scaling model and fitted exponent remain stable as larger unrestricted-Simon instances are included.
+In figures below where these unrestricted-Simon endpoint fits are plotted on the same horizontal coordinate as the restricted-HW fits, such as \cref{fig:R2-AIC,fig:poly-miami,fig:R2-AIC-qctrl}, the horizontal coordinate for the unrestricted curves is $n_{\rm end}$, while it is the Hamming-weight cutoff $w$ for the restricted-HW curves.